amit9oct/amit9oct.github.io/_posts/2020-08-12-LearnTicTacToe.md

 ---

 The actual difficulty in the above algorithm is figuring out if a state is winning or not.
-One possible way, is to use the game tree itself and ensure that all path in all subtrees starting from the given state, ends up making the given player win.
-This is again relatively straight forward if you are familiar with [graph theory](https://en.wikipedia.org/wiki/Graph_theory) and [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) or [DFS](https://en.wikipedia.org/wiki/Depth-first_search).
+One possible way is to use the game tree itself and ensure that all paths in all subtrees starting from the given state ends up making the given player win.
+This is again relatively straight forward if you are familiar with [graph theory](https://en.wikipedia.org/wiki/Graph_theory) and understand [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) or [DFS](https://en.wikipedia.org/wiki/Depth-first_search).

 ## 3. The Minimax way

-If you have heard of the minimax algorithm then this is probably one of the most widely used ways to solve this type of problems.
-The core idea of this class of algorithm is to make sure that you always consider your opponents best possible moves before making yours.
-As the name suggests, Min-Max, find the minimum of the maximum possible score of your opponent or in other words minimize your damage in worst case.
+If you have heard of the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax), then this is probably one of the most widely used algorithms to solve this type of problem.
+The core idea behind this class of algorithms is to make sure that you always consider your opponents best possible move before making yours.
+As the name suggests, Min-Max, we find the minimum of the maximum possible score of your opponent or in other words minimize your damage in worst case.

 There is another version of the same algorithm which is maximizing the minimum gain.
-In case of Tic-Tac-Toe we try and do exactly the same thing.
-Maximize the minimum gain.
-This allows us to consider the other player's optimal moves.
+In case of Tic-Tac-Toe we try to maximize the minimum gain.
+This allows us to consider the opponent's optimal moves.

 ---